 - Most learning disability nurses tend not to wear a uniform but may adhere to a dress code.

-- The work may be emotionally and physically demanding at times but can also be rewarding when you see the result of your work with a patient.
+- The work may be emotionally and physically demanding at times but can also be rewarding when you see the results of your work with a patient.

 - You could spend a lot of time travelling during a working day, particularly if your service covers a large geographical area.